Updated as of January 2025.

-Some medical expenses, such as plan premiums, may be eligible as a tax deduction.
+Some medical expenses, such as plan premiums and medical expenses that were not reimbursed, may be eligible as a tax deduction.
 Here’s how to check what was paid by your plan and find receipts to help you prepare for tax season.

 A close up of a tax form with a pen, a simple calculator and a pair of black rimmed glasses on top of the form.